lily-sivertson/3D-Game/README.md

 Sound Effects:

  - The Item collect sound is [Diamond Collect](https://freesound.org/people/Arcana23/sounds/685660/) by Arcana23 at Freesound.org
+ - The [water drip sound](https://freesound.org/people/roscoetoon/sounds/27151/) is from Roscoetoon at freesound.org

 ## Future Development
 - sound effects